 - There is generally a waiting list for private racks.
 If you have a rack and it is not paid for by 31st October it will be reallocated without further reference.

-- Associate or social members may not use Club training equipment or boats.
+- Social members may not use Club training equipment or boats.

 - If you are racing you will be expected to pay your dues in advance.

 - – agree to abide by the club rules and constitution

 - – confirm that you can swim 50 metres in rowing kit

 - – confirm that you are a fully paid up member of British Rowing